oss-generic/process/codingStandards/CodingStandard-CSharp.md

 Type parameter | Pascal | `TView`
 Property | Pascal | `BackColor`

 **3. Avoid using abbreviations.**<br>
 Unless the full name is excessive:

 - Avoid abbreviations longer than 5 characters.<br>
 - Abbreviations must be widely known and accepted.<br>
-- Use upper case for 2 characters abbreviations, and Pascal Case for longer abbreviations.<br>
+- Use upper case for 2-character abbreviations, and Pascal Case for longer abbreviations.<br>

 ![](Good.png)